-My past and current projects focus upon the use of tangible tabletops in the application domains of urban planning, technology-based assessment, collaborative problem solving, and decision-making.
-Here are some of the results of my past projects.
+My past and current projects focus upon the use of tangible user interfaces in the application domains of urban planning, collaborative problem solving, education, and decision-making.
+Here are some of my past projects.

 Within the scope of the ERASMUS+ project ReEngage and the H2020 Marie Curie IF Project GETUI, we have investigated how small Microworlds could be rapidly instantiated on a Tangible Table, with the aim to use them for pedagogical activities.

 Funded by: ERASMUS+ project ReEngage (2015-2017), H2020 Marie Curie IF Project GETUI (2015-2018)

 TULIP is a Java based software framework which we developed over the past years to faciliate the development of new TUI applications in our numerous projects.
 TULIP uses an abstraction layer to receive information from computer vision frameworks, such as reacTIVision, and a widget model based on MCRit to enable rapid application development.

 TULIP can be downloaded from http://git.list.lu/nui/tulip

 2014-2015 :Tangible simulation of climate change

 In cooperation with CAPEL (Centre d’activités pédagogiques et de loisirs) from the city of Luxembourg, a TUI was co-designed to support children in understanding the impact of daily life decisions onto the CO2 emissions and the raise in temperature.